Indiana State Road 64

-State Road 64 in the U.S. State of Indiana is an east–west highway that crosses most of the southern portion of the state, covering a distance of about 107 mi.
+State Road 64 in the U.S. state of Indiana is an east–west highway that crosses most of the southern portion of the state, covering a distance of about 107 mi.

-The route parallels Interstate 64, which often causes confusion, as the widest distance between them is 20 mi at the Wabash River, and both routes exist in Crawford, Dubois, Floyd, Gibson, and Harrison Counties.
-It is often referred to as Indiana 64 to distinguish it from the Interstate.
+The route parallels Interstate 64, which often causes confusion, as the widest distance between them is 20 mi at its western terminus at the Wabash River and the two intersect at its eastern terminus near Georgetown.
+Both routes exist in Crawford, Dubois, Floyd, Gibson, and Harrison counties.
+Because of this is it is usually referred to as Indiana 64 to distinguish it from the Interstate.

 Route description

 State Road 64 begins at a bridge across the Wabash River at Mount Carmel, Illinois, connecting it with Illinois Route 15.
 It ends at Interstate 64 near Edwardsville.
 For the bulk of its length, it runs parallel to Interstate 64 and approximately 10 mi north of it.
 Most of the route is two-lane undivided highway, with undivided multi-lane segments in the city of Princeton around the junction of U.S. Route 41, and through the city of Huntingburg as well as near English.